lief-project/LIEF/doc/sphinx/extended/intro.rst

   # Print LIEF's main commit
   $ python -c "import lief;print(lief.__LIEF_MAIN_COMMIT__)"

-With the C++/Rust SDK you can call: |lief-extended-version-info| to get details about the current version.
+With the C++/Rust SDK, you can call |lief-extended-version-info| to get details about the current version.

-The additional features exposed by LIEF-extended are not always represented in a public commit while still being git-versioned.
-An incremental build number is attached to represent instal changes not associated with a (public) commit.
+Additional features exposed by LIEF Extended are not always represented in a public commit while still being git-versioned.
+An incremental build number is used to represent internal changes not associated with a public commit.

-For instance, the version ``0.16.0.2380`` contains 10 commits more compared to the version ``0.16.0.2370``.
+For example, version ``0.16.0.2380`` includes 10 more commits than version ``0.16.0.2370``.

 Python Wheels
 *************

-Python packages are delivered as a wheel for the required platform/version (e.g. ``lief_extended-0.16.0.post2370-cp312-cp312-win_amd64.whl``).
+Python packages are delivered as a wheel for the required platform/version (e.g., ``lief_extended-0.16.0.post2370-cp312-cp312-win_amd64.whl``).

-One can install this wheel with pip using either:
+You can install this wheel using pip in one of the following ways:

 .. code-block:: console